jamesgarriss/onering/generation/weary-miserable-wounded.md

 ## Wounded

 A hero becomes Wounded when he receives a life-threatening blow, typically from combat.
-This is a serious predicament.
+If a Wounded hero is wounded again, he is unconscious.